pietromandracci/gnuplot_manager/README.rst

 very limited number of the many gnuplot functionalities have been implemented, but more may be added in the future:

-- plotting 2d graphs from data
-- plotting mathematical expressions in 2d
-- plotting 3d graphs from data
+- plotting 2D or 3D graphs from data
-- plotting mathematical expressions in 3d
+- plotting mathematical expressions in 2D or 3D

 The most commonly used plot settings, such as applying logarithmic scales or setting scale limits, can be applied by passing arguments to the functions,